lajohnston/smslib/README.md

 ### No unnecessary pushing/popping

 The library routines don't PUSH or POP registers to preserve them, meaning they will happily 'clobber' registers if need be.
-This shifts this responsibility to the code calling the library, mainly for efficiency reasons: the calling code knows what registers it actually cares about, so only needs to preserve those.
+This shifts the responsibility of preservation to the code calling the library, mainly for efficiency reasons: the calling code knows what registers it actually cares about, so only needs to preserve those.

-### No RAMSECTIONS

-This may change, but the libs don't define RAMSECTIONS.
-They instead export structs, which the calling code can place in RAMSECTIONS in the location/slot they desire.

 ### Documentation

 Each routine is documented with a comment block above it specifying the parameters (registers or macro arguments)

 ## input.asm

+Allows you to read input from the controller pads.

 ```
 input.readPort1